 A radio-controlled model is not a toy and is not intended for persons under 16 years old.
 Keep this kit out of the reach of younger children, as it contains parts that could be dangerous.
 A radio-controlled model is capable of causing serious bodily injury and property damage.
 It is the buyer's responsibility to assemble this aircraft correctly and to properly install the motor, radio, and all other equipment.
 Test and fly the finished model only in the presence and with the assistance of another experienced R/C flyer.
-The model must always be operated and flown using great care and common sense, as well as in accordance with the Safety Code of the Academy of Model Aeronautics (www.modelaircraft.org).
+The model must always be operated and flown using great care and common sense, as well as in accordance with the Safety Code of the Academy of Model Aeronautics (5151 Memorial Drive, Muncie, IN 47302, 1-800-435-9262).
 We suggest you join the AMA and become properly insured prior to flying this model.
 Also, consult with the AMA or your local hobby dealer to find an experienced instructor in your area.
 Per the Federal Communications Commission, you are required to use only those radio frequencies specified "for Model Aircraft."